Retrobright

-Retrobright refers to H2O2 (hydrogen peroxide) based processes used to remove yellowing from ABS plastics.
-The usage has also expanded to other retro restoration applications, such as classic and collectible sneaker restoration, where it is referred to by collectors as "sole sauce".
+Retrobright (stylized as retr0bright or Retrobrite) is a hydrogen peroxide-based process for removing yellowing from ABS plastics.

 Yellowing in ABS plastic occurs when it is exposed to UV light or excessive heat, which causes photo-oxidation of polymers that breaks polymer chains and causes the plastic to yellow and become brittle.

+History

-One method of reversing the yellowed discoloration coined the term (stylized as retr0bright or Retrobrite) was first discovered in 2007 in a German retrocomputing forum, before spreading to an English blog where it was further detailed.
+One method of reversing the yellowed discoloration was first discovered in 2007 in a German retrocomputing forum, before spreading to an English blog where it was further detailed.
 The process has been continually refined since.